truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

 **Description:** Deletes a memory block from the global store.
-If this block was attached to any agents, those agents’ core memory should be updated (the block would effectively be detached or removed for them as well).
+If this block was attached to any agents, those agents' core memory should be updated (the block would effectively be detached or removed for them as well).

 **Response Fields:** Success yields empty/confirmation.
 The block will be gone from **List Blocks**.